Emerging Diagnostic Glucose Sensing Approaches

 - Language: English

-- Includes the latest techniques required for simulating, designing, and testing for desired applications
+- Includes the latest techniques required for simulating, designing, and testing on system level to utilize them for desired applications

 - Offers a multidisciplinary review on new sensing methods to explore research analysis in the field of diabetes